ParkinsonLab/Architect/README.md

+Currently, things on this page are being reshuffled and this repository is being updated.
+We appreciate your patience in the meantime.

 # Architect

 Architect is a pipeline for automatic metabolic model reconstruction.
 Given the protein sequences of an organism, enzyme annotation is first performed through ensemble approaches, followed by gap-filling.
 Architect is designed to be an interactive tool for model reconstruction.